iSOLveIT/protege_owl/_sources/index.rst.txt

 Using a Reasoner
 ================
 You may notice that one or more of your classes is highlighted in red as in Figure 4.5.
-This is because we haven’t run the reasoner yet so Protégé has not been able to verify that our new classes have no inconsistencies.
+This is because we haven't run the reasoner yet so Protégé has not been able to verify that our new classes have no inconsistencies.
 When just creating classes and subclasses in a new ontology there is little chance of an inconsistency.
 However, it is a